JadenBalogh/home-together-b/Documentation/Requirements/Tech Stack.md

 * Commercial support will be available for the forseeable future, no worry about the project dying.

 #### Cons:
-* MySQL is also quite old; it was originally realeased in 1995 and has accumulated a lot of cruft and non-standard behaviour compared to newer database engines.
+* MySQL is quite old; it was originally realeased in 1995 and has accumulated a lot of cruft and non-standard behaviour compared to newer database engines.
-* The client is not entriely open source, there is an enterprise edition which has a [cost](https://shop.oracle.com/pls/ostore/product?p1=MySQL).
+* The client is not entriely open source, there is an enterprise edition which has an additional [cost](https://shop.oracle.com/pls/ostore/product?p1=MySQL).
 * MySQL has limited verticle scalability and often has to rely on horizontal scaling to imporve performance.
 Which has increased engineering and complexity costs.